-To book Mary Portas please contact your JLA Agent.
+To book Mary Portas OBE please contact your JLA Agent.

 Mary is one of the UK’s leading voices on retail and brand communication.
 Her proposals to rejuvenate the high street have sparked debate and influenced policy at a local level.
 In presentations Mary picks up on the changes in consumer behaviour as a result of the economy, the digital revolution and efforts to protect the environment.
 With critical insight, she examines how different retail sectors are responding and how brands of all types can best stand out.

-Retail expert Mary Portas has advised government, transformed both luxury and high street stores, written books and produced a host of retail and business-themed TV programmes.
-The Chief Creative Officer of her own retail consultancy, and author of Work Like a Woman: A Manifesto For Change, she delivers an inspiring message of how businesses and individuals can adapt, transform and lead.
+Retail expert Mary Portas has advised government, transformed luxury and high street stores, written books and produced retail and business-themed TV programmes.
+The Chief Creative Officer of her own retail consultancy, and author of Work Like a Woman: A Manifesto For Change, Mary delivers an inspiring message of how businesses and individuals can adapt, transform and lead.

 In speeches Mary discusses the changes in consumer behaviour as a result of the economy, the digital revolution and efforts to protect the environment.
 With critical insight, she examines how different retail sectors are responding and how brands of all shapes and sizes can best stand out.
 She also looks at the mistakes retailers make, and how to fix them.